MeeFoundation/docs/Concepts.md

 ### Architecture

-The Mee architecture shown below supports the privacy agent and its interactions with third-party apps and websites.
-The application layer includes local and remote apps and websites that the user, Alice, interacts with.
-Note that each person's agent appears to others an an app.
-The agent layer acts on behalf of Alice giving her control over her human data.
-The authorization layer handles requests for access to data from Alice's agent, local apps, and other user's privacy agents.
-The replication layer provides a resource server that is implemented by one or more physical data stores containing replicas of Alice's data following a [local-first](https://www.inkandswitch.com/local-first/) pattern.
-All (long-term) state of the agent and the authorization server is maintained in the storage layer.
+The Mee architecture has 5 layers as shown in the diagram below:

+- The **application** layer consists of Mee-compatible apps.
+Shown in the diagram are 4 example apps that Alice might interact with.
+These include, one local app, one app that is a facade for Bob's agent, a  newpaper website app (NYTimes), and a medical lab app.
+Each person's agent appears to others an an app called the *agent facade*.
+- The **agent** layer acts on behalf of Alice giving her control over her human data.
+- The **request and authorization** layer handles requests for access to data from Alice's agent, local apps, remote apps, and other user's privacy agents.
+- The **data access and replication** layer provides data access to the Person object in each of Alice's contexts and manages the replication of changes to this data following a [local-first](https://www.inkandswitch.com/local-first/) pattern.
+- The **context data storage** layer holds a contextualized representation of Alice in each of the 4 apps mentioned above

 ![architecture](./images/architecture.png)